dalyai33/NurseSim/renpyNurseSim/readme.txt

     options.rpy  -> settings and configurations
     screens.rpy  -> menus and UI elements
 - You can edit with any text editor or Ren'Py’s built-in editor.
+- If using Visual Studio, make sure to download Ren'Py Language Reader extension

 -------------------------------------
 TEAM NOTE: